giorgiocipolloni/giorgiocipolloni.github.io/_pages/publications.md

 11. **On the condition number of the shifted real Ginibre ensemble**.
 with László Erdős, Dominik Schröder (2021).
+Accepted to SIAM Journal on Matrix Analysis and Applications (SIMAX).
 Preprint: [arXiv:2105.13719](https://arxiv.org/abs/2105.13719).

 12. **Density of small singular values of the shifted real Ginibre ensemble**.